phishtraveler/optimize/README.md

   7. Fixed the for loop in main.js to modify the loop variables since it was too slow.
   8. Added async to the script <script async src="http://www.google-analytics.com/analytics.js"></script> to not affect CSS rendering.
   8. Replaced my resources with Google's optimized resources.
 This took my Page Speed score up to 94/100 mbl and 95/100 desktop
   9. Reduced the number of Pizzas from 200 to 36.
-Tip from Mark's office hours since not all 2000 are onscreen at once.
+Tip from Mark's office hours since not all 200 are onscreen at once.
- 10. Changed every reference of querySelectorAll to getElementsByClassName
+ 10. Moved a function outside of the loop it was instanced in on main.js
+ 11. Moved some values outside of the loop for changePizzaSizes in main.js